AADILab/leader-follower/README.md

 ## Todo

 -[ ] Write draft of approach section
+-[ ] Write draft of results section
 -[x] Figure out why environment is growing at each generation
   - Follower agents were not correctly being reset (not resetting influence and rule histories) -[x] Script to restart a stat run
 -[x] Multiprocessing subpop simulations in each generation -[ ] Combine multiple stat runs into the same plot
+-[ ] Create trajectory graph visualization tool (Figure 4 from D++).
+Include circles around POIs to indicate observation radius.
+-[ ] Create whiteboard configuration
+-[ ] Run experiment of all leaders using G
+-[ ] Run experiment using leader-follower using G
+-[ ] Run experiment using leader-follower using D
+-[ ] Run experiment using leader-follower using DLF
 -[ ] Documentation.
-(Explaining what the parts are and how they work) -[ ] Create trajectory graph visualization tool (Figure 4 from D++).
-Include circles around POIs to indicate observation radius.
+(Explaining what the parts are and how they work)

 # Quick Start